 OVITO comes with built-in SSH and HTTP clients for accessing files located on remote machines.
-This feature can save you from having to transfer files stored in remote locations, for example on a HPC cluster, to your local desktop computer first.
+This feature can save you from having to transfer files stored in remote locations, for example on an HPC cluster, to your local desktop computer first.
 To open a file stored on a remote host, selectfrom the menu.

 The current version of OVITO does not provide a way to browse directories on remote machines.
 You have to directly specify the full path to the remote file as an URL of the form:

-Replace user with your SSH login name for your remote machine, hostname with the host name of the remote machine, and /path/filename with the full path to the simulation data file to load.
+Replace user with your SSH login name for your remote machine, hostname with the hostname of the remote machine, and /path/filename with the full path to the simulation data file to load.
 Note that the use of the “~” shortcut to a user’s home directory is not supported; you have to specify the absolute directory path.

 Furthermore, you can let OVITO download data from a web server location by specifying an URL of the form:

 When connecting to the remote machine via SSH, OVITO will ask for the login password or the passphrase for the private key to be used for authentication.
 Once established, the SSH connection is kept alive until the program session ends.
 OVITO creates a temporary copy of the remote file on the local computer before loading the data into memory to speed up subsequent accesses to all simulation frames.
 The local data copies are cached until you close OVITO or until you hit the Reload button in the External File panel.

 ~/.ssh/config configuration file in your home directory to

 Establishing a connection between OVITO and the SSH server may fail if the client and server cannot agree on a common authentication and encryption method.
 OVITO’s built-in SSH client is based on the libssh library, which supports a specific set of SSH key exchange methods, public key algorithms, ciphers, and authentication methods (see here).
 During the handshaking process, both parties need to agree on at least one common choice from each of these categories to successfully establish an SSH connection.